-Lisa has a doctorate in education from the University of Arizona, and was a postdoctoral researcher and research director in the CU Boulder School of Education before joining our office in 2016.
+Lisa has a doctorate in education from the University of Arizona, and was a postdoctoral researcher and research director in the CU Boulder School of Education on a MacArthur Connected Learning Reserach Network project before joining our office in 2016.
 Lisa has longstanding experience as an outreach professional, educator, educational researcher and social scientist.
 In her prior work, Lisa designed and researched digitally mediated learning environments and educational resources that leveraged university and community resources.
 Lisa’s past experience and published work focuses on STEM/STEAM, new media/new and multimodal literacies, and community/school gardens with learners of all ages and a focus on work with Latinx and lower-income communities.
 While committed to living in the American West, Lisa also has lived in Latin America and Europe.
 Lisa’s multidisciplinary experience serves her well in her current endeavors.